Octavia Spencer & Jessica Chastain Schooled Hollywood & Got Paid In The Process

 Advertisement

-"I said, ‘But here’s the thing, women of color on that spectrum, we make far less than white women.
-So, if we’re gonna have that conversation about pay equity, we gotta bring the women of color to the table,'" Spencer recounted.
-"And I told her my story, and we talked numbers, and she was quiet, and she said she had no idea that that’s what it was like for women of color."
+"I said, ‘But here’s the thing, women of colour on that spectrum, we make far less than white women.
+So, if we’re gonna have that conversation about pay equity, we gotta bring the women of colour to the table,'" Spencer recounted.
+"And I told her my story, and we talked numbers, and she was quiet, and she said she had no idea that that’s what it was like for women of colour."

 Both Spencer and Chastain have been nominated for multiple Oscars — Spencer won in 2012 for The Help, but Chastain has yet to win the award.
 By right, they should be worth the same amount, especially in a movie where they both bill as stars.
 (It's a buddy comedy!)
 The good news is, they will have the same salary for the movie.